Go to content

 A new mineral!?
 What to do?

-Researchers finding a phase of which they think that it might be a new mineral are encouraged to use the following procedure in order to get it approved by the IMA-CNMNC.
+Researchers finding a solid substance of which they think that it might be a new mineral species are encouraged to use the following procedure in order to get it approved by the IMA-CNMNC.

 • Please read carefully the procedures and guidelines of the IMA-CNMNC on the criteria for a new mineral species and the treatment of a new-mineral proposal.